Austrians, Dutch follow Finns, seek Greek collateral

 The July summit of euro zone leaders, which sought to prevent market instability spreading through the region, agreed to give Europe's financial rescue fund new powers to help Greece to overcome its debt crisis.

-But since then euro zone states have squabbled over measures to stabilize the region.
-Bold plans from France and Germany this week to move toward fiscal union in 2012 got a cool response from Austria, Finland and Ireland.
+But since then euro zone states have squabbled over measures to stabilise the region.
+Bold plans from France and Germany this week to move towards fiscal union in 2012 got a cool response from Austria, Finland and Ireland.

 And the failure by Nicolas Sarkozy and Angela Merkel to address burning issues such as common euro zone bond issuance or beefing up the bloc's rescue fund left investors cold, although the European Central Bank's reluctant agreement to buy the bonds of Italy and Spain has tempered the latest market onslaught.